Astros vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Rowdy Tellez has 33 hits with four doubles, 11 home runs, 21 walks and 25 RBI.
+- Rowdy Tellez has 35 hits with four doubles, 12 home runs and 21 walks.
+He has driven in 26 runs.

 Tellez Recent Games